tudelft3d/val3dity/tests/README.md

 ### How to add inner shells to a geometry?

 For testing errors that are related to inner shells, these need to be passed separately from the exterior in the POLY files.
 It needs a bit more lines of code, but use test_geometry_generic::401 as an example.
 You can add multiple inner shells as a list: `[interor1, interor2, ...]`.
-The normals of the interor have to point "inwards".
+The normals of the interior have to point "inwards".
 The fixture `data_401` below uses the `data_basecube` as the exterior shell.

 ```python
 @pytest.fixture(scope="session")